huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 ---

-I guess this is what we’re meant for: life will always seed new problems, but how we rise to meet them, and help others do the same, is entirely up to us.
+I guess this is the actual "test" of life: life will always seed new problems, but how we rise to meet them, and help others do the same, is entirely up to us.